Jairodub/Brute-to-smooth/main/two_sum/javascript/o_of_n_hashing/readme.md

 You may assume that each input would have exactly one solution, and you may not use the same element twice.*

 **The approach**<br>
 Arrays in JavaScript are implemented as hash tables with their indices as keys.
-Using the inbuilt methods provided in Javascript to search for the complement of each value in the array is an O(N)-time-complexity operation `(O(N)*O(1)`.
+Using the inbuilt methods provided in JavaScript to search for the complement of each value in the array is an O(N)-time-complexity operation `(O(N)*O(1)`.
 Given that converting the given array into a hash table will require at least a loop *(O(N) time)*, we can use a hash table to solve the problem with a O(N)-time-complexity solution
 `(O(N) + O(N))`.